 Member dues are recognized as income over the period to which the dues relate.
 Member dues collected in advance of the service period, if any, are deferred at year-end.
-Membership dues, which are non-refundable, comprise an exchange element based on the value of benefits provided.
+Membership dues, which are non-refundable, comprise an exchange element based on the value of benefits provided and a contribution element for which there are no benefits provided to the member.